wasmerio/wasmer/lib/js-api/README.md

 ## Config flags

 Wasmer has the following configuration flags:
+* `wasm-types-polyfill` (enabled by default): it parses the Wasm file to introspect the inner types. __It adds 80Kb to the Wasm bundle__.
+You can disable it and use `Module::set_type_hints` manually instead if you want a lightweight alternative.
+  This is needed until the [Wasm JS introspection API proposal](https://github.com/WebAssembly/js-types/blob/master/proposals/js-types/Overview.md) is adopted by browsers

-* `wat` (enabled by default): It allows to read WebAssembly files in their text format.
+* `wat`: It allows to read WebAssembly files in their text format.
-  *This feature is normally used only in development environments*
+  *This feature is normally used only in development environments, __it will add around 800Kb to the Wasm bundle__*

 # Build